FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

  It was hoped that this development would proceed in parallel with the redevelopment

-of Colbert Station and Hyde Road Flats and in this regard Cluid should be invited to--- attend a District Meeting to discuss same.
+of Colbert Station and Hyde Road Flats and in this regard Cluid should be invited to
+---
+attend a District Meeting to discuss same.

  That access to the adjacent Jackman Park be reviewed as part of the development.